Urii98/SheeeshEngine/README.md

 ### Features

+#### Audio System
+-  Implement two backgrounds music tracks blend between each other in a loop
+-  Static and moving gameobject (automatic or with keys) with spatial audio source

 #### Inspector
 The user should can use the inspector to modify a GameObject:
 - Hierarchy: delete, reparent, create empty and create children